 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 15, 2014, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 792 times since then and 3 times this year.
+It was originally submitted on October 15, 2014, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 858 times since then and 26 times this year.
 Photo 1. submitted on October 15, 2014, by Bill Kirchner of Tucson, Arizona. • Andrew Ruppenstein was the editor who published this page.

 Editor’s want-list for this marker.
-Better photos of the marker and of its surroundings. • Can you help?
+Closer, clearer photos of the marker and of its surroundings. • Can you help?